 A Little Cosmetics essential set includes everything children will desire in a play-based makeup set, such as a powder compact with mirror and puff, lip glosses with a rolling applicator, eyeshadows, trendy glitter pots, blush, and a variety of applicator brushes that fit inside a sweet, yet trendy zippered pouch.

 The “makeup” includes different types of textured foam, so when children “load” the makeup on their brush, they can engage in a more natural, tactile experience.
 Since Little Cosmetics is not really makeup, no color ever transfers onto the skin.
 There are also 3 different foundation shades, making it diverse for children of different skin tones.
 Additional items can be purchased separately so girls can create their own unique makeup collections.
-The compacts and cases open and close easily, and not only are the items are the perfect size for little hands, the set has the look, feel and branding of a designer makeup brand.
+The compacts and cases open and close easily, and not only are the items are the perfect size for little hands, but the set also has the look, feel and branding of a designer makeup brand.

 Transitioning From Pretend to Reality